14 Home Remedies for Bloating: Natural Ways to Relieve Gas & Support Digestion Safely Skip to content

 This method should feel calming, not painful.

-Heat Application to the Abdomen
+Applying Heat to the Abdomen

 Applying warmth to the stomach area is commonly used for digestive discomfort.